 Royal Palace of Olite

-The Royal Palace of Olite is the perfect place to learn more about Navarre's medieval history.
-This can be explored from the inside, with access to galleries, rooms and the various towers, among other things.
-It is possible to visit the palace on your own (also possible with an audio guide) or with a guided tour.
+The Royal Palace of Olite is the perfect place to learn more about the medieval history of Navarre.
+It can be explored inside, with access to galleries, rooms, and various towers.
+It is possible to visit the palace independently (also with an audio guide available) or with a guided tour.
 For more information, click here.
-Every month there are some days considered heritage days, where admission is free.
-These days are up this page (click on “Rates”).
+Every month, there are a few days considered heritage days, during which entry to visit the castle independently is free.
+These days can be found on this page (click on “Rates”).

 Other places of interest in Olite